slackapi/slack-github-action/README.md

 ##### Posting a message with text

-Posting a message with the `chat.postMessage` method can be achieved by adding this step to a job in your GitHub workflow and inviting the bot associated with your app to the channel for posting:
+Posting a message with the [`chat.postMessage`][chat.postMessage] method can be achieved by adding this step to a job in your GitHub workflow and inviting the bot associated with your app to the channel for posting:

 ```yaml
 - name: Post to a Slack channel